jasmine-bae/170-proj/README.md

 - Make sure you use the functions `write_input_file` and `write_output_file` provided
 - Run the functions `read_input_file` and `read_output_file` to validate your files before submitting!
   - These are the functions run by the autograder to validate submissions

+To reproduce our code, simply run `python solver.py`.
+In terms of non standard libraries, we only used numpy and itertools for more efficient iteration/computation